Ciclosporin for nephrotic syndrome

 Is there anything else I need to know about this medicine?

 If your child comes into contact with anyone who has measles, chickenpox or shingles, contact your doctor straight away, as they may need special preventative treatment.

 - Ciclosporin is also used for chemotherapy in cancer, but at a higher dose and for a longer time.
 You may have heard about some serious side-effects associated with chemotherapy.
-These are very rare when used for nephrotic syndrome.
+These are very rare when used for this condition.
 Talk to your doctor if you are worried.

-- Ciclosporin may, rarely, cause infertility in males and females who have reached puberty, but this is very unlikely as it is only used for a short period in nephrotic syndrome.
+- Ciclosporin may, rarely, cause infertility in males and females who have reached puberty, but this is very unlikely as it is only used for a short period in people with this condition.

 - Ciclosporin may harm an unborn baby.
-If your daughter is sexually active, it is vital that she uses adequate contraception to prevent unplanned pregnancy and continues it for at least 1 month after stopping the treatment.
-If your daughter wants to use the oral contraceptive pill, she must discuss this with her doctor, as this may increase the ciclosporin levels.
-If your daughter thinks that she may be pregnant, it is important that she sees your family doctor as soon as possible.
-She should keep taking her medicine until she sees her doctor.
+If your daughter is sexually active, it is important that she uses adequate contraception to prevent pregnancy and continues it for at least 1 month after stopping Ciclosporin.

 General advice about medicines

 - Try to give medicines at about the same times each day, to help you remember.